CubicrootXYZ/RemindMe/README.md

 ### Plain

+Plain installation requires knowledge about building go binaries and installing arbitrary packages.
+We recommend using the prebuild docker containers.

+1. Install the dependencies
+    1. You need `libolm-dev` with at least version 3 (e.g. for debian buster run `apt install libolm-dev/buster-backports -y`)
+    2. Install `gcc` which is required by cgo (e.g. for debian buster run `apt install gcc -y`)
-1. Download the code
+2. Download the code
-2. Run `go build -o /app/bin /app/cmd/remindme/main.go` to build the binary in `/app/bin`
+3. Run `go build -o /app/bin /app/cmd/remindme/main.go` to build the binary in `/app/bin`
-3. Setup your config file
+4. Setup your config file
-4. Run the binary
+5. Run the binary

 ### Docker

 Different versions are available on docker hub:

 [Docker Hub](https://hub.docker.com/r/cubicrootxyz/remindme)

+You are missing a docker container for your architecture?
+We'd love to see you contributing to this project by opening a pull request with the build instructions for it.

 ## 📚 API